risa2000/hmdq/README.md

 The levels can be redefined in the configuration file.
 The values listed above are the default ones.

 #### `-n, --anonymize`
-If specified, it will anonymize values in pre-selected tracked device properties, basically anything which looks like a serial number.
-Some are predefined in the default configuration (and therefore in the config file), others could be added to the config, if needed.
+If specified, it will anonymize values in defined tracked device properties which are predefined in the default configuration (config file).
+Others can be added to the config file if needed.

 The anonymization happens in both the console output and in the output JSON file.

-This could be useful for sharing the output data in public, without disclosing the unique identifiers.
+This could be useful when sharing the output data in the public, without disclosing the unique identifiers.

 The anonymized values are computed by using the secure hash function [Blake2](https://blake2.net) set with 96-bit wide output.
 The hash is computed over three properties: #1005 (`Prop_ManufacturerName_String`), concatenated with #1001 (`Prop_ModelNumber_String`), and finally with the incriminated value to anonymize.
-The manufacturer and model number are used to pre-seed the hash with distinct values, so the same serial numbers from different manufacturers, will not anonymize into the same values.
+The manufacturer and model numbers are used to pre-seed the hash with distinct values, so the same serial numbers from different manufacturers will not anonymize into the same values.

 ### Configuration
 The configuration file `hmdq.conf.json` is always created with the default values, and can be changed later by the user.
 The tool will not "touch" the configuration file as long as it exists and only create a new one if none is present.